2021 France Young Talent Award

 L’Oréal-UNESCO For Women in Science:

-35 exceptional female researchers awarded
+35 outstanding female researchers honored

 THE WORLD NEEDS SCIENCE, AND SCIENCE NEEDS WOMEN

-This gap is widening all the more with the COVID-19 crisis.
-"The year we've just been through has put us to the test, but has also revealed an immense potential for resilience and rebound on the part of women, particularly within the healthcare professions, recalls Alexandra Palt, Executive Director of the L'Oréal Foundation.
-Women's perspectives and expertise are absolutely necessary to build a resilient, sustainable and inclusive world.
-Women must be given their rightful place in research, as gender bias limits the scope and impact of future discoveries."
+This gap is widening even further due to the COVID-19 crisis.
+The past year has put us to the test but has also revealed immense potential for resilience and recovery among women, particularly in the healthcare professions,” notes Alexandra Palt, Executive Director of the L’Oréal Foundation.
+Women’s perspectives and expertise are absolutely essential to building a resilient, sustainable, and inclusive world.
+Women must be able to take their rightful place in research, as gender biases limit the scope and impact of future discoveries.”

-BRIGHT AND COMMITTED RESEARCHERS
+BRILLIANT AND COMMITTED FEMALE RESEARCHERS

-Biological sciences - Engineering
+Biological Sciences – Engineering

 Morgane Boulch – Developing immunotherapy to fight cancer